 It's important to know how to change your password in Gmail.
 Data breaches are sadly a pretty common occurrence, and while Google has never been hit directly, if you use the same password in Gmail as you do for a service that is compromised, then your Gmail account is vulnerable.

 Obviously you should use one of the best password managers and enable two-factor authentication on your Google account.
 But changing your password may prove to be an essential step too, so here’s how to do it.

 - How to schedule an email in Gmail

 - The best password managers to keep your accounts safe

-From the Google account page, head to the security section.
+2. From your Google account page, head to the Security section.
 It’s the fourth option down in the navigation bar on the left.

-Scroll down until you find a section titled “Signing in to Google”.
+3. Scroll down until you find a section titled “Signing in to Google."
 The top option will list when your password was last changed.
 Click this — Google will likely make you enter your current credentials again, just to make sure you are who you say you are.